An Explanation on Principles

 Sati is often found translated as mindfulness or recollection.

 It is the seventh member of the noble eight-membered way on the path heading to the cessation of suffering.
 And it is said of sati that it means memory.
-It would be handy if a translation could be done by meaning and by letter but memory doesn't quite fit and recollection or mindfulness are used.
+It would be handy if a translation could be done by meaning and by letter but memory doesn't quite fit so recollection or mindfulness are used.
 Now, mindfulness, or awareness, would be sampajañña, see SN 47,2 and SN 47.35, so we can quickly skip that as a valid interpretation.
-But let's look into sati a bit more.
-First textual, by looking at what is called sati (SN 45.8) and then practical, discoverable, by looking at the noble eight-membered way as here these members lead on from one to another.
-So with recollection for sati we would get:
+That leaves us with recollection.

 As to what is called recollection: